 e. loss, theft or damage to any personal effects owned by you or brought on the covered Trip by you;

 f. loss, theft or damage caused by any person other than you or your traveling companions with whom you share the Accommodation reservation unless substantiated by a police report.

-In that time we have only had one group complain about it but I won them over.
-Generally people realize that it is worth it and that I treat them fairly.
-My only desire is to make sure the house can be put back into the same condition it was before the rental started, wear and tear accepted.
+We have only had one group complain about it but I won them over.
+Generally, people realize that it is worth it and that I treat them fairly.
+My only desire is to make sure the house can be put back into the same condition it was before the rental started, wear, and tear accepted.

 Back to the Frequently Asked Questions